agent-q1/PCLUB/README.md

 # RUN
 Clone the repository and switch to it in the terminal.
-Run python scraping.py and then python scraping2.py from the terminal once inside the directory.
+Run python scraping.py and then python scraping2.py from the terminal. scraping.py creates an output.csv file. scraping2.py then uses the same csv file and students.json to run some validation tests.